surajrajagopal/go-concepts/README.md

 8. Array - An array is a collection of similar datatype with fixed-size, stored in a continuous memory block in a specific order..

-9. Slice - A slice in Go is a flexible and resizable view of an underlying array.
-It doesn’t store data itself but acts as a reference to an existing array.
-Unlike arrays, slices can grow or shrink as needed.
-Internally, they are managed using a slice header that keeps            track of the length, capacity, and reference to the array..
+9. Slice - A slice in Go is a flexible, dynamic view of an underlying array.
+Unlike arrays, slices don’t own data but act as references to an array.
+The size of a slice can grow or shrink as needed.
+Internally, a slice is managed using a slice header that stores:
          Internally a slice is represented by three things :

-        Pointer - Pointer to the underlying array.
+         Pointer → Points to the starting element of the underlying array.

-        len - number of elements in the slice.
+         Length (len) → Number of elements in the slice.

-        cap - The capacity of the slice is the number of elements in the underlying array starting from the index from which the slice is created.
+         Capacity (cap) → Maximum elements the slice can hold before reallocation.
          Capacity is calculated from the starting index of the slice to the end of the original array.
          When capacity is exceeded, Go doubles the capacity automatically for performance reasons.

          Formula Calculate len and cap :

          length of newly created slice = (end–start)

          capacity of newly created slice = (length_of_array–start_index)

      Append - Slices are dynamic and new elements can be appended to the slice using append function.